BHFDSC/documentation/docs/dataset_insights/dataset_insights.md

 ---
 layout: default
-title: Data Insights
+title: Dataset Insights
 nav_order: 3
 has_children: true
 permalink: /docs/insights
 ---

-# Data Insights
+# Dataset Insights

 The data insights aim to help you understand a dataset, including its limitations and how it was compiled.